Art and Politics - On Friendship and the Political Imaginary

 About

 This course was originally developed in 2021 through the collaboration between Prof. Steven Henry Madoff (SVA New York) and Prof. Mick Wilson (HDK-Valand, Gothenburg.)
-Building upon the success of the 2021 course, the new course from 2022 seeks to further develop the focused inquiry into friendship as a question across politics, philosophy and artistic and curatorial practices.
+Building upon the success of the 2021 course, the new course from 2022 has worked to further develop the focused inquiry into friendship as a question across politics, philosophy and artistic and curatorial practices.
+Since 2024 the course has been an associated initiative of the Centre for Art and the Political Imaginary (CAPIm).

 Participants are expected to: (i) actively engage in the online workshops, lectures and seminars; (ii) engage in extensive shared reading; and (iii) and explore the implications of the course themes for their own practice and/or further studies.